notsag-dev/tricks-htb/README.md

 ### jar files
 Jar files can be decompiled to get information from them.
 First, unzip it using `unzip`, then decompile the unzipped .class file using the program `jad`.

+### Do several scans concurrently
+Mainly for when there are several services running on the server, but it should be always done that way.
+After the initial nmap scan has finished, start several scans depending on the case.
+Eg if port 80 is open, trigger gobuster (with 2 lists, one short and one longer), nikto and maybe an nmap vuln scan.